john-cd/rust_howto/src/categories/mathematics/complex_numbers.md

 [![cat-no-std][cat-no-std-badge]][cat-no-std]{{hi:No standard library}}
 [![cat-data-structures][cat-data-structures-badge]][cat-data-structures]{{hi:Data structures}}

-Performing mathematical operations on complex numbers is the same as on built in types: the numbers in question must be of the same type (i.e. floats or integers).
+Performing mathematical operations on complex numbers is the same as on built-in types: the numbers in question must be of the same type (i.e. floats or integers).

 ```rust,editable
 {{#include ../../../deps/tests/categories/mathematics/add_complex.rs:example}}
 ```

-## Mathematical functions on complex numbers {#mathematical-functions}
+## Use mathematical functions on complex numbers {#mathematical-functions}

 [![num][c-num-badge]][c-num]{{hi:num}}
 [![num-crates.io][c-num-crates.io-badge]][c-num-crates.io]